Homosexuality -- Religious aspects -- Christianity

 Dates of Materials: 1938 - 2003

-Overview Ruth Tiffany Barnhouse was a psychiatrist, theologian, and ordained Episcopal priest known for being poet Syvia Plath's psychiatrist, and for her theological publications related to homosexuality, sex, and women in the Christian church.
+Abstract Ruth Tiffany Barnhouse was a psychiatrist, theologian, and ordained Episcopal priest known for being poet Syvia Plath's psychiatrist, and for her theological publications related to homosexuality, sex, and women in the Christian church.
 This collection contains materials reflecting both her personal and professional lives, most of it from about 1970 and later.
-The collection contains a small amount of materials related to Sylvia Plath, which have been put in separate series for ease of access...
+The collection contains a small amount of materials related to Sylvia Plath, which have been put in separate series for ease of...

 Dates of Materials: 1915-1999, 2008